tnmch/tnmch.github.io/_posts/HackIM-2019/2019-02-02-Mimecheckr.md

 By the time we know that there should be something missing in their code that can break all this application :)

-What can be done at the moment, we can bypass the verification of downloaded images by simply adding the image header (jpg / gif ..) and put what we want (php code), but we still can not control file extension that does not cut us result
+What can be done at the moment, we can bypass the verification of downloaded images by simply adding the image header (jpg / gif ..) and put what we want (php code), but we still can not control file extension that does not give us any result

 So, if we add "GIF89a;" at the top of any file and the content is php code we get our downloaded file